ociswap/radix-event-stream/README.md

 Supports asynchronous operations inside handlers for efficient queries.

+### Let us know!
+If you are using radix-event-stream in production or are interested in using it, please let us know! t.me/ociswap

 ## Background

 [Radix](https://www.radixdlt.com) is a platform for decentralized applications, specifically built for DeFi.
 Each smart contract, called a component on Radix, can emit events when transactions happen, including custom events defined by the author of the smart contract.
 An event may look somewhat like this: